MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_DEMO.md

 ```cs
     app.Run(async (context) =>
 ```
-18. Put the cursor at the end of the line before the code that is shown above and write the following code:
+18. Put the cursor at the end of the line before the code that is shown above, and write the following code:
 ```cs
     app.UseStaticFiles();
 ```
 19. On the **DEBUG** menu of the **StaticFilesExample –  Microsoft Visual Studio** window, click **Start Debugging**.
-20. In the **Microsoft Edge**, Change the url path to http://localhost:[port]/HtmlFile.html and press enter.
+20. In the **Microsoft Edge**, Change the url path to http://localhost:[port]/HtmlFile.html, and press enter.
-21. In the **Microsoft Edge**, Change the url path to http://localhost:[port]/ImageFile.jpg and press enter.
+21. In the **Microsoft Edge**, Change the url path to http://localhost:[port]/ImageFile.jpg, and press enter.
-22. In the **Microsoft Edge**, Change the url path to http://localhost:[port]/NonExistingPath.jpg and press enter.
+22. In the **Microsoft Edge**, Change the url path to http://localhost:[port]/NonExistingPath.jpg, and press enter.
      >**Note:** Now the existing files are shown, and the nonexisting path leads to app.Run
 23. In the **Microsoft Edge** window, click **Close**.
 24. On the **Debug** Menu, click **Stop Debugging**.